ILCA IS PLEASED TO LAUNCH THE NEXT EDITION OF THE ILCA FELLOWSHIP PROGRAMME

-Through the Fellowship Programme, ILCA supports research in all liver cancer related disciplines by encouraging young scientists to develop their career in liver cancer research.
+Through this Fellowship Programme, ILCA will once again support research in all liver cancer related disciplines by encouraging young scientists to develop their career in liver cancer research.

 The aims of this key initiative are to: